-You’ll want to start with the Discover tab on your mobile app, then select Workouts from the subheader.
+You’ll want to start with the Workouts tab on your mobile app.

-The workouts section of the Discovery tab allows you to select workouts from Swim.com’s library or create your own.
-In order to get those workouts loaded on your watch, you must start by adding the workouts to your favorites list.
+The workouts tabs allows you to select workouts from Swim.com’s library, swimmers workouts, USMS workouts (if your account has already integrated with USMS account) or create your own.
+To get the workouts loaded into your watch, you must first add them to your list of favorites.